ZAYIN - Comfort in Affliction

 Comfort in affliction results when we discipline ourselves to remember God’s Word.

 Developing patterns of godliness is an essential part of the believer’s growth in spiritual maturity.
 One way God builds such patterns into our lives is through adversity.
-How we respond to problems, to difficult people, to sufferings we inevitably encounter will in large measure determine our maturity level.
+How we respond to problems, to difficult people, to sufferings we inevitably encounter will in large measure determine how mature we become.
 Will we remember to turn to Yahweh, to his Word, and be comforted as we trust him to work in us, or will we complain, grow frustrated and bitter, and wonder where God is in the midst of adversity?

 James began his epistle with the following admonition: “Consider it pure joy, my brothers, whenever you face trials of many kinds, because you know that the testing of your faith develops perseverance.
 Perseverance must finish its work so that you may be mature and complete, not lacking anything” (Jas.
 1:2-4).
 We should train ourselves to manifest this kind of response whenever we “face trials of many kinds.”
 If we discipline ourselves to “consider it joy” rather than to complain and feel sorry for ourselves, we will be far better prepared to face whatever life brings our way.